Sleep and I have never been best friends.

 Frustrated, I asked for advice.
 Knowing my story, most suggested that I was simply dealing with high stress.
 And that was true, but there was little I could do to change the stressors in my life.
-I had to come up with a plan that would put my heart and mind at rest even when the world was raging around me.
+I had to come up with a plan to beat stress induced insomnia that would put my heart and mind at rest even when the world was raging around me.

 I won’t lie and tell you that every night is filled with blissful dreams upon my pillow.
 In fact, recently I had a few sleepless nights as circumstances have whirled out of control once again.
 Those 3am shadows reminded me that I had gained victory over this area is gone and most of my nights were now filled with the welcome refreshment of sleep.

 Knowing that many of my readers face excruciating circumstances, I thought I would offer some tips for how I changed my sleep habits.

 Per the suggestion of my very wise counselor, I began learning scripture passages that I could quote as my mind refused to shut off from the stresses of the day.
 Instead of focusing on what needed to be done or what deep prayer needs I had, I set my eyes on Jesus…the comforter of my soul.

 A few verses that would be great on notecards by your bed:

 “He will have no fear of bad news; his heart is steadfast, trusting in the LORD” (Psalm 112:7).